vimaec/vim-webgl-viewer/readme.md

 # Using the Viewer from a Web Page

-Virtually the simplest usage of the VIM viewer is the following example:
+The following is an example of the simplest usage of the VIM viewer:

 ```html
 <html>